Stewart Indian School Trail Map

 5# Auditorium

-Daisy Smith, six years old when she arrived at Stewart, shares her memories of the Auditorium and her first Christmas pageant.
-Click here for more information about the Auditorium.
+Daisy Mae Pete Smith was six years old when she arrived at Stewart.
+She shares her memories of the auditorium and her first Christmas pageant.

 6# Steam Tunnels